What is the Taxpayer?

-- Individuals – Taxpayers are basically human beings who are liable to pay tax for the income they earn
+- Individuals – These taxpayers are people who are liable to pay tax for their income.

-- Corporations – Taxpayers are basically body corporate that is liable to pay tax on the profits earned during the previous year from its business activities.
+- Corporations – These taxpayers are liable to pay tax on the profits earned during the previous year from their business activities.

 Rights of Taxpayers

 - They have a right to be informed about the tax laws and their transactions with the tax department.